-Once you have attended a Vocations Information Day, you will be able to apply to be considered for a position in ministry.
+Once you have met with one of our vocations staff, you will be able to apply to be considered for a position in ministry.
 On receipt of your application, you will be entered into an initial screening process, including an interview, before being able to proceed to the discernment process.

 During the Discernment Process, applicants will: